nxp-mcuxpresso/mcuxsdk-examples/ota_examples/_doc/sb3_rw61x_readme.md

 4. Repeat 3th step for `sb3_config_rw612_primary_slot.yaml`

 Note: Optionally, we can also create initial SB3 file containing initial (first) `ota_mcuboot_basic` application for primary or secondary slot to simulate manufacturing process.
 This image has to be generated with additional __`--pad --confirm`__ imgtool arguments.
 The initial signed image can be also loaded directly using ISP (via `blhost` and `receive-sb-file` command) or other preferred method as usual.

+Note2: __Do not write the image using Write image tab!
+This will also fuse the BOOT_CFG0 to enable the Secured boot.
+The initial SB3 file will be written separatetly in next chapter.__

 ## 3. Firmware update